tuommii/scoreboard/README.md

 - [x] Easy to use ( buttons are big enough, circular navigation )
 - [x] Accountant can be switched in the middle of the game
 - [x] Creates my most played courses **automatically** if user is near
+- [x] JSON structure is designed to be easily upgradable
 - [x] Fast rendering time
 - [x] Hosted on DigitalOcean behind nginx